Beginners guide about the Spanish proficiency level report used in Dual language instruction

 The below illustration is from the Utah State Office of Education.
 This is a snapshot of grade-level reports that schools use when they offer Spanish immersion programs across the US.

-Using the 1st-grade example shown above, you’ll see that this student’s speaking abilities are not as developed as much as the listening domain.
+Using the 1st-grade level example shown above, you’ll see that this student’s speaking abilities are not as developed as the listening domain.
 This does not mean that your child is unable to speak at all in Spanish.
 It’s just noting that his/her ability to speak may not be as strong as his/her listening skills.

 Understanding Domain Sections